afroz11031/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-This is the first repository in github from terraform...manually changed
+This is the first repository in github from terraform.